jiaohehu/NPreview/DOC-diagram.md

 ## Drawing text Labels

-Drawing text labels are done by using the `label` command.
+Drawing text labels are done by using the `label` instruction.
-For example, the following `label` command will each draw a label at the given location.
+For example, the following `label` instruction will each draw a label at the given location.

     label.rt {A} (1,1)
     label.lft {B} (2,2)
     label.top {C} (3,4)

-The default `label` command will position the text so that it is centered at the path point.
-Other variants of the `label` command is to allow the text to be positioned around the location of the point.
+The default `label` instruction will position the text so that it is centered at the path point.
+Other variants of the `label` instruction is to allow the text to be positioned around the location of the point.

     label.top   -  top